-Per Regulation 320.07: Nomination Procedure, if you are contesting a GFC or Students' Council position, you must get 20-50 signatures from University of Alberta undergraduate students who are currently registered in the same faculty.
+Per Regulation 320.07: Nomination Procedure, if you are contesting a Students' Council and/or GFC position, you must get 20-50 signatures from University of Alberta undergraduate students who belong to your home faculty.
 Candidates may use any platform (such as Google Forms, Spreadsheet, Excel, or other software) they wish to gather signatures, and/or may collect physical signatures.
 The final submission file should be equivalent to the table on the following pages (i.e. collect the same information).
+For a digital form, the CRO considers name plus student ID number as equivalent to a signature, so the Signature field can be omitted.

-We, the undersigned members of the University of A Alberta Students' Union, nominate
+We, the undersigned memb pers of the University of Alberta Students' Union, nominate to contest the position of in the Winter 2024 Council Election.

-to contest t the position of
+the po ne position of in the Winter 2024 Council Election.

-in the Fall 2023 By-Election.

 NAME FACULTY YEAR SIGNATURE STUDENT ID#

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

 11

 12

 13

 14

 15

 16

 17

 18

 19

 20